How to Make Miniature Pie Party Favors

 A link to %this page% was e-mailed

-Recipe makes four 6-inch petite pies.
+Recipe makes four 6-inch mini pies.
 Increase recipe as needed to create more pies for larger parties.

 2 (20-ounce) cans of apple pie filling, no sugar added

 2 teaspoons brown sugar (optional)

 1. Empty apple filling into a large bowl.